Smog Check and Car Inspection in MarylandPage Overview

 The program is a combined effort of the Motor Vehicle Administration (MVA) and the Maryland Department of Environment (MDE) to clean up the air.
-So far, the plan seems to be working (25 tons of nasty stuff kept out of the air each year).

-Essentially, the program requires you to bring your vehicle in for an emissions test every two years.
+Essentially, the program requires you to bring your vehicle in for an emissions test every 2 years.
 The state takes it seriously and wants you to follow suit.
 Just think of all the various types of pollution spewed into the air from the major traffic jams around Baltimore and Washington, D.C., alone.

 All that engine idling can do some serious damage to the air.
 Thus, you can do your part to keep Maryland's air clean by making sure your vehicle's emission control system is up to par.